In This Article

 On an average, there are nearly 2 million hip fractures that occur annually in U.S. One of the long standing controversies in medicine revolves around the adverse impact of levothyroxine on bones, leading to hip fractures.

 When the body has too much thyroxine, a condition called hyperthyroidism, this can lead to bones being broken down faster than they can be built back.
-Every system in the body is connected to others and there is a delicate balance between your thyroid gland and the bone builders in your body, called osteoblasts.
+Every system in the body is connected to others and there is a delicate balance between your Thyroid medication and osteoporosis and the bone builders in your body, called osteoblasts.
 If there is too much thyroxine in your body for a long time, osteoblasts take this as a message to slow down rebuilding of bones, leading to weaker bones.

 Some research studies say too much levothyroxine, which is synthetic thyroxine, could also cause loss of bone; you medicate too much and it weakens the bones.